BlackAndWhiteSnaable/P3/README.md

 # testLTC
 testing repository for LaTeX with LTC

-Troels added thsi readme file :)
+Troels added this readme file :)